 Help us now, and also spread the word for us!

 The Steading is one of the most extraordinary houses in the country.
 But if we can't save it by end of February it will be sold and lost to everyone.
 If we can save it we will turn it into a vibrant creative centre for all of you to enjoy through our activities involving wood, the environment, and creative arts.
-Watch the short film above, or the longer 7-minute one below or for more detailed information go to our website www.timsteadtrust to find out more.
+Watch the short film at the top, or the longer 7-minute one below, or for more detailed information go to our website www.timsteadtrust to find out more.

 In this 7-minute film you can see some clips of Tim himself, his work, and The Steading.
 Thanks to Beatrix Wood for making this film for us, and to Lev Atlas, one of our Trustees, for providing the haunting music: